Resignation from work – a quick guide for employees

 If you have given notice of resignation then your employer has the right to insist that you take any accrued but untaken holiday during your notice period, but they can generally only do this if there is a clause in your contract of employment which gives them the right to do so.
 Even if there is not such a clause in your contract of employment then your employer can still ask you to take any accrued but untaken annual leave during your notice period (and such a request may be incorporated into the terms of a settlement agreement with your employer).

-Can I go on sickness absence once I’ve handed in my notice?
+Can I go on sickness absence once I’ve handed submitted my letter of resignation?

 Yes, once you have handed in your notice you can go on sickness absence during your period of notice.
 However, you will normally only be entitled to be paid the amount of sick pay that you are contractually- or statutorily-entitled to (e.g. if you are entitled to contractual sick pay then you will be paid at that rate, but if you are only entitled to statutory sick pay then you will only be paid at that rate).

 Will I receive my full notice pay if I resign from my employment during a period of sickness?

 Will I lose my right to a redundancy payment if I resign from my employment before the redundancy process has been completed?